machomi/videostat/readme.md

 # Videostat

-Videostat is a simplistic application which investigate video file and returns some video metadata.
+Videostat is a simplistic application which investigates video file and returns some video metadata.

 Application name refers to some similarity with unix *stat* function.